junqing-zhang/junqing-zhang.github.io/_pages/about.md

 ## [News](/news/)
+* The CSC scholarship application is open now and the deadline is 22 January 2021.
+If you are interested to pursue your PhD degree with us, please email me your CV.
 * 12 October, 2020, Our new survey paper, “Key Generation for Internet of Things: A Contemporary Survey”, has just been accepted by ACM Computing Surveys.
 This is a collaboration with Dr. Weitao Xu at City University of Hong Kong.
 * 14 September, 2020, Our paper "Sum Secret Key Rate Maximization for TDD Multi-User Massive MIMO Wireless Networks" has been accepted by IEEE Transactions on Information Forensics and Security.
 This paper is a collaboration with Dr. Guyue Li @ Southeast University.
 * 7 August, 2020: A preprint on key generation survey paper, "Key Generation for Internet of Things: A Contemporary Survey", has been available in arxiv.
 Please check it [here](https://arxiv.org/abs/2007.15956){:target="_blank"}.
 This paper reviews key generation from wireless channel, audio signals, motions, heartbeats, etc.